-With countless options to choose from across different categories, including organic, natural, cruelty-free, or even conventional brands — shopping for skincare feels nothing less than a challenge.
+With so many options to choose from, including but not limited to organic, natural, cruelty-free, or even conventional brands — shopping for skincare feels nothing less than a challenge.
 But don’t worry, you’re not alone in this.
-Today, we’ll talk about how much money you should be spending on skincare, and will take you through a simple algorithm to help you achieve that.
+Today, we’ll talk about how much money you should be spending on skincare and will take you through a simple algorithm to help you achieve that.

 Highest price is not always the best

 Here’s the deal: the price of a skincare product does not indicate its quality, although some exceptions may apply.
 The important thing is while buying a skincare product, always check the ingredients.
 You can even use our guide here to help you decode some of the important components of the label.